kubernetes/autoscaler/vertical-pod-autoscaler/docs/components.md

 - [Admission Controller](#admission-controller) - sets the correct resource requests on new pods (either just created or recreated by their controller due to Updater's activity).

+For detailed information about configuration parameters for each component, see the [flags documentation](flags.md).

 More on the architecture can be found [HERE](https://github.com/kubernetes/design-proposals-archive/blob/main/autoscaling/vertical-pod-autoscaler.md).